Rhabdomyosarcoma in Children

 The symptoms of rhabdomyosarcoma can be like other health conditions.
 Make sure your child sees a healthcare provider for a diagnosis.

-How is rhabdomyosarcoma in children diagnosed?
+How is rhabdomyosarcoma diagnosed in a child?

 Your child's healthcare provider will ask about your child's health history and symptoms.
 He or she will examine your child.
 Your child may be referred to a child cancer specialist (pediatric oncologist).
 Your child may have tests such as: